joelarson4/radReveal/README.md

 * Makes customizing Reveal.js easy.
 * Attach behaviors to slides using data attributes.
 * Encourages small, shareable packages.

+## API JsDoc for RadReveal

+You may want to to skip to [the API documentation for the library](https://github.com/joelarson4/radReveal/blob/master/rad.md).

 ## Simple example